 I was watching a few people working out with the suspension trainer and noticed some of the exercises they were doing.
-I could see how some of the exercises they were doing could lead to injuries and pain.
+I could see how some of their exercises could lead to injuries and pain.

 So, I wanted to do a video on 4 Common Suspension Training exercises that can lead to injury and pain.

-Oftentimes, you will see people grabbing the handles and leaning back and then they will squat.
-Most of their weight is on their toes and their knees are passing their toes.
+Leaning back and then squatting.
+Often you will see people grabbing the handles.
+Most of their weight is on their toes, and their knees are passing their toes.

 Suspension Training Squat Exercise (wrong position)

-They are feeling the quad muscles working but it puts a lot of stress and strain on the knees leading to pain and potentially a full blown injury.
+They feel the quad muscles working, but it puts a lot of stress and strain on the knees, leading to pain and potentially a full-blown injury.

 Suspension Training Squat Exercise (correct position)

-A lot of times people will get into the angled position and they will bring the elbows back too far then bring the chest and the head forward.
-Now that elbows are passing the body, 45 degrees, it puts a lot of stress and strain on the rotator cuff, AC joint, and shoulder.
+Often people will get into the angled position, bringing the elbows back too far, bringing the chest and the head forward.
+Now the elbows are passing the body at 45 degrees.
+This puts a lot of stress and strain on the rotator cuff, AC joint, and shoulder.
 Also, bringing that head forward adds more stress and strain on that shoulder.

 Suspension Training Rowing Exercise (wrong position)

-What you should be doing is rowing back and the elbows are just passing the shoulders and then come back.
-You are nice and strong through the head, shoulders and hips, and the elbows are just passing through your shoulders.
+You should be rowing back with the elbows, just passing the shoulders, and then coming back.
+You are strong through the head, shoulders, and hips, and the elbows are just passing through your shoulders.

-You are strong in that upper body and then you are hitting the right muscles.
-You are hitting shoulder blade muscles, rhomboids, and lat muscles.
-You are focusing on the muscles as opposed to putting unnecessary stress and strain on the shoulder joint and on the different joints within that shoulder.
+Having strength in your upper body muscles is the right way to hit them.
+You are hitting the shoulder blade muscles, rhomboids, and lat muscles.
+You are focusing on the muscles instead of putting unnecessary stress and strain on the shoulder joint and the different joints within the shoulder.

 Suspension Training Rowing Exercise (correct position)

-There are two things that oftentimes happen here and it can be with the suspension trainer being too high up so the individual is at too steep of a slope and that steep of a slope is putting unnecessary stress and strain on the shoulder and on that AC joint.
-You want to make sure that the length allows you to go into a good plank position.
-So even with Orsy, I will probably move her down about an inch.
+Two things often happen here; the suspension trainer is too high up, so the individual is at too steep of a slope, and that steep of a slope puts unnecessary stress and strain on the shoulder and that AC joint.
+You want to ensure that the length allows you to get into a good plank position.

-The other negative thing is people ends up arching through the back, putting unnecessary stress in the back.
+The other negative thing is people end up arching through the back, putting unnecessary stress on the back.